myTerminal/myterminal-cli/README.md

 ## Installation

-*myterminal* is available on *Npm*.
+*myterminal-cli* is available on *Npm*.
 You can install it globally with a simple command.

-    npm install -g myterminal
+    npm install -g myterminal-cli

 ## How to Use